hakngrow/aavegotchi-dapp/README.md

   }, [])
 ```

 >We used `Web3.givenProvider` as the provider, this is automatically available if you are using an Ethereum compatible browser.
-If you don't have an Ethereum compatible browser then instead you can set up a remote or local node and use that as your provider.
+If you don't have an Ethereum compatible browser, you can set up a remote or local node and use that as your provider.

 ### Interacting with the Smart Contract

+Calling methods on a contract may require gas.
+This applies to methods that have to add, delete or change information on the contract.
+Viewing data requires no manipulation of the contract and is gas-free.

+First, we want to call the [`getCollateralInfo()`](https://docs.aavegotchi.com/diamond-facets/collateralfacet.sol#function-getcollateralinfo-external) method to retrieve the collateral primary colors, so that we can pass each `<GotchiListing/>` component the correct color.
+By visiting the [Aavegotchi Developer Documentation](https://docs.aavegotchi.com/) you can find the methods names for the various contracts.

+To do this, create a new `useEffect()` hook within `App.tsx` which has the contract as a dependency: